-Marston Green Infant Academy is one of three schools in the area that have been chosen to take part in the scheme, which is due to last 18 months.
+Marston Green Infant Academy is one of three schools in the area that have been chosen to take part in the scheme, which was originally due to last 18 months ;it has since been decided to be extended.

 The aim is to create a safer, more pleasant environment for everyone around schools.
 The scheme will promote active travel to school by walking and cycling, which in turn, will help to reduce congestion and pollution in the area.